StevenHuang41/RAG-based_notes_helper/data/notes_helper.md

 - The system may return short or conservative answer if the notes are short

 ---

+## Reminder

+Notes Helper is a RAG-based assistant, not a general-purpose chatbot.
+If query cannot be found in notes, it will reuturn nothing

 ## Tips For Better Answer